 Have your official high school transcripts, along with any official college transcripts including Running Start, sent to:

 14204 NE Salmon Creek Ave.

 Vancouver, WA, USA 98686

-Please note: When ordering an electronic transcript from a school that partners with e-Script Safe, National Student Clearinghouse or Parchment, DO NOT enter an email address.
+Please note: When ordering an electronic transcript from a school that partners with e-Script Safe, National Student Clearinghouse or Parchment, do not enter an email address.
 The partner agency will send us your transcript directly.

 If your school does not partner with one of the listed agencies, request that your school mail a sealed official transcript to the address above.

-International students: There are additional requirements if you have attended school outside of the United States.
+There are additional requirements if you have attended school outside of the United States.